 ● Corn chaat pairs well with lemon and fresh coriander.

 Even when food is simple, some may feel a little trouble after eating it.
 Corn is usually safe.
-Still, the following points must be known.
+However, the following points must be noted:

 These issues appear only in a small group.
 For most people, sweet corn's health benefits outweigh the discomfort.
 The grain suits many age groups, as long as portions stay moderate.